-PhD Student, School of Geography and Sustainable Development
+PhD Candidate, School of Geography and Sustainable Development

 Working in rural communities, my research has often looked at conflict.
 Currently completing my PhD on communities’ experiences living near wind energy.
 I am particularly interested in energy justice including how participating in the wind farm development or receiving benefits may influence acceptance/opposition.
 I have previously researched conservation conflicts, working primarily in human-wildlife conflicts.

 Hogan, J. L., & Brown, C. D. (2021).
 Spatial extent and severity of all‐terrain vehicles use on coastal sand dune vegetation.
 Applied Vegetation Science, 24(1), e12549.

 Hogan, J. L., Sponarski, C. C., & Bath, A. J. (2019).
 All-terrain vehicles: Differences in perceptions of impact on coastal dunes among communities in New Brunswick, Canada.
 Journal of Outdoor Recreation and Tourism, 26, 61-71.